HaiyinPiao/fly-trajectory-mining/README.md

 # fly-trajectory-mining
-A fighter fly out trajectory time series data mining demo, I use agnes and k-means to clustering the flyout data samples into left, straight and right categories.
+A fighter fly out trajectory time series data mining demo, I use agnes and convolution operator metric and AGNES algorithm to clustering the flyout data samples into left, straight and right categories.
 This app includes a fly out trajectory generation program which was developed by matlab and simulink

 1.To dude Sun Yang: